subscriptions-project/swg-js/docs/contributions-flow.md

 For details, please refer to [Subscription flow](./subscribe-flow.md)

 *Important!* Please ensure you set up the `setOnContributionResponse` on any page where you accept purchases, not just before you call `subscribe` or `showContributions`.
-SwG client ensures it can recover contributions even when browsers unload pages.
+The SwG client ensures it can recover contributions even when browsers unload pages.